 With the waves of bank failures following the financial crisis, we’ve watched plenty of bank deposits change hands.
 When a bank fails, the insured deposits often transferred to another bank.
 If you happen to have an account at the acquiring bank, your combined balances could surpass the FDIC insurance limit.

 2. Internet banks

-SmartyPig, a goal-oriented online savings bank, is currently offering an attractive savings rate of 2.15% APY on balances up to $50,000 (as of August 16).
+SmartyPig, a goal-oriented online savings bank, is currently offering an attractive savings rate on balances.
 SmartyPig is not the financial institution holding depositor funds.
-Instead, funds by SmartyPig account holders are deposited with BBVA Compass, a brick-and-mortar bank insured by the FDIC.
+Instead, funds by SmartyPig account holders are deposited with Sallie Mae Bank, an online bank insured by the FDIC.

 Another upcoming banking innovation is Simple, a banking platform that stresses a simple financial services model compared to the pains of using a traditional bank.
 Deposits are held with BBVA Compass Bank and The Bancorp Bank, two major deposit-holding institutions that may service other financial service companies that offer accounts.